Prisms: A Practical Guide

 - Composability: Combining checks for different data shapes into a single, reusable optic.

-By adding Prisms to your toolkit, you can write even more robust, declarative, and maintainable code.
+By adding Prisms to your toolkit, you can write even more robust, declarative, and maintainable code that gracefully handles the complexity of real-world data structures.